Dance Floor Anthem (I Don't Want to Be in Love)

-"Dance Floor Anthem (I Don't Wanna Be in Love)", known as "Dance Floor Anthem" on the album, is a song by American pop punk band Good Charlotte on their fourth studio album, Good Morning Revival (2007).
-The song became the band's best-selling single in Australia, reaching number two for three nonconsecutive weeks and earning a platinum certification.
-In the US, the song peaked at number 25 on the Billboard Hot 100 and was also certified platinum.
-Elsewhere, the single reached number 11 in New Zealand, number 18 in Slovakia, number 19 in Finland, and number 35 in Canada.
+"Dance Floor Anthem (I Don't Wanna Be in Love)", known as "Dance Floor Anthem" on the album, is a song by American pop-punk band Good Charlotte on their fourth studio album, Good Morning Revival (2007).
+The song became the band's highest-charting single in Australia, reaching number two for three nonconsecutive weeks and earning a platinum certification.
+In the United States, the song peaked at number 25 on the Billboard Hot 100 and was certified double platinum.

 Music video

 The video (directed by Sean Michael Turrell) begins in a shot of a beating heart on a TV monitor, and the shot becomes a small montage of the band in a party, and also in a white and orange corridor playing their instruments.
 This scene alternates with shots of Joel Madden and a woman in an elevator.
 When the chorus comes, the band appears in individual shots in the party.
 This turns into the band in the corridor again, and then into Madden's elevator buddy raging at him.
 The party scene, the corridor scene, a new scene of three nurses dancing in a vacant corridor, a new elevator scene and the TV heart breaking apart play throughout the chorus, and then the video turns into individual shots of the band playing in the elevator.
 These scenes alternate until the end.